Last updated on July 19th, 2019 at 08:22 am

 The patient information you provide to CURT will be stored in a secure online database designed to help enforce patient purchasing limits and allow law enforcement to identify individuals who are legally allowed to purchase and possess medical cannabis in the state of Texas.

-The system is now available to physicians and dispensing organizations 24 hours a day, enabling doctors to be fully prepared for their patients when these high-CBD products become available in the next few months.
+The system is now available to physicians and dispensing organizations 24 hours a day, enabling doctors to be fully prepared for their patients when they are ready to prescribe cannabis-based medicine in Texas.

 For any questions or concerns, please feel free to get in touch with us at the form.